sarobidy19/OCW/_talks/talk-Stijn-Cambie.md

 He asked whether there are other examples.

 This will be answered positively for the main generalizations of graphs, with even infinitely many examples.
-For the main simple question, we creat a better understanding, despite leaving it open.
+For the main simple question, we create a better understanding, despite leaving it open.